darraghoriordan/darragh-oriordan-com/src/pages/2019/02/12/a-retrospective-on-mentoring-four-new-developers/index.md

 The students had done some work with .Net and really wanted to work with JavaScript.
 So the initial discussions were around a DotNetCore backend with React front end.

 The students quickly decided that DotNetCore wasn't going to work for them and they would go full JavaScript with node and React.
 I don't think there were strong reasons for not using DotNetCore, just a preference.
+Both work just as well so I didn't care too much about that one.

 The students also wanted to use MongoDb.
 They had seen it used in lots of tutorials but I didn't feel like a schema-less database would work out well with a brand new, undisciplined team.
-Seeing as Heroku also provides a free instance of Postgres I suggested we go with that and an ORM with migrations so everyone could always restore an exact copy of the schema.
+Seeing as Heroku also provides a free instance of Postgres I suggested we go with Postgres and an ORM with migrations so everyone could always restore an exact copy of the schema.
 This saved us a few times later.

 I tried to save some time by setting the students up with a working starter that I mangled together from a bunch of other starter projects.
 The project had